tiany7/cp-related/ENGLISH.md

 ![image](https://user-images.githubusercontent.com/46698520/214211232-17f3e60e-6776-4697-8b77-058a542c9448.png)

-### 9. Where can I see the solution after the game?
+### 9. Where can I see the solution after the contest?

 ![image](https://user-images.githubusercontent.com/46698520/214211277-b2487c83-ebad-4a53-a8ba-7ad6acc7021f.png)